UniversalRobots/Universal_Robots_ROS_Driver/README.md

 make use of this in ROS, you first have to extract the calibration information from the robot.

-Though this step is not necessary to control the robot using this driver, it is highly recommended to do so, as otherwise endeffector positions might be off in the magnitude of centimeters.
+Though this step is not necessary to control the robot using this driver, it is highly recommended to do so, as otherwise, end-effector positions might be off in the magnitude of centimeters.

 For this, there exists a helper script: